About

 Research 🔬

 Planktic foraminifera are a group of marine zooplankton living in the surface ocean.
 Their first appearance in the Earth history is estimated in the mid-Jurassic (160 Ma).
 All the foraminifera have calcareous shells, but some species have evolved unique features (e.g., use algae as symbionts) through the time (See the figure, from Takagi et al. 2019, Bigeosciences).
 These shells sink onto the marine sediment, and provide the best microfossil record so far.
-Geochemisits use their fossils to measure past temperature ($\delta^{18}O$, Mg/Ca, UK'37, TEXH86 etc), ocean productivity, while we ecologitst studied the distribution and biodiversity change (Ezard et al. 2011).
+Geochemisits use their fossils to measure past temperature ($\delta^{18}O$, Mg/Ca), nutrient (I/Ca), ocean productivity, whilst I tend to study their distribution and biodiversity change (Ezard et al. 2011).

 Earth System Model

 cGENIE is an Earth System Model with intermediate complexity (EMIC), with most focuses on the ocean biogeochemistry.
 It is my main tool to explore foraminifer and ecosystem.
 Recently I added more foraminifer functional groups into the model.
-You can view the pre-print version on GMD for more details about this model.
+You can view the published paper on GMD for more details about this model.

 The climate of our Earth is naturally cycling from warm (interglacial) and cold (glacial) ages, because of the changing eccentricity, obliquity and precession.
-We are now in an interglacial age, and the Last Galcial Maximum (~21,000 years BP) is the closet cold age to us (figure to the left, Tierney et al. 2020).
+The present day is now in an interglacial age, and the Last Galcial Maximum (~21,000 years BP) is the closet cold age to us (figure to the left, Tierney et al. 2020).
 There was more ice sheets in the polars and the sea surface temperature was averagely 2 to 4 degree lower than the Holocene (the current geological epoch).
-Given the changed circulation, marine environment, the Last Glacial Maximum will become the first past time interval for me to test some hypotheses about ecology.